garry-clawson/Robotic-Automation/README.md

 <p align="center"><img src="assets/clamping.png" width="100%"></p>

-#### Part Positioning
+### Part Positioning

 The final piece of the development was ensuring that all parts could come together when required.
-This meant specifying suitable solenoid valves as well as suitable linear pnuematic guide that would provide a dead stop once the limit was reached.
+This meant specifying suitable solenoid valves as well as suitable linear pneumatic guide that would provide a dead stop once the limit was reached.
 These guides would be heavily used so a robust and simple system was needed.
 The environment within the facility meant that dirt and grime could enter the guide so simple removal and cleaning was required with a rag at the end of the shift at most.

 To this end SMC were chosen as providers of [solenoid valve with SMC connector lead](https://uk.rs-online.com/web/p/pneumatic-solenoid-pilot-operated-control-valves/3886835/) as SMC have a great reputation as well as next day delivery with many providers.
 When specifying a Solenoid it is required to know the G port connection to connect the diameter pneumatic tube into (I used 6mm low pressure tubing throughout the machine and connected with a 1/8th inch G port valve), the trigger voltage.
 24V dc was used throughout the machine and also the port options such as 5/2 or 3/2.
 This just means that you can have 3 ports and 2 positions or 5 ports and 2 positions or have a spring return etc. My application required a 5/2 configuration.